Reports: Raiders to sign WR Agholor

 Wide receiver Nelson Agholor is expected to sign a one-year deal with the Las Vegas Raiders, multiple media outlets reported Saturday.
 Financial terms were not disclosed for Agholor, who spent five NFL seasons with Philadelphia after being selected by the Eagles with the 20th overall pick in the 2015 NFL Draft.

 Agholor recorded just 39 receptions for 363 yards with three touchdowns in 11 games in 2019.
-His 9.3 yards per catch was a career-low.
-The 26-year-old posted career-best totals in receiving yards (768), touchdowns catch (eight) and yards per reception (12.4) in 2017.
+His 9.3 yards per catch was a career low.
+The 26-year-old posted career-best totals in receiving yards (768), touchdowns catches (eight) and yards per reception (12.4) in 2017.
 He capped that performance with a nine-catch, 84-yard showing in Philadelphia's 41-33 victory over the New England Patriots in Super Bowl LII on Feb.
 4, 2018.

 Agholor potentially could make an impact for a Raiders team in need of production from its wideouts.
-Tight end Darren Waller led the team with 1,145 yards last season. --Field Level Media
+Tight end Darren Waller led the team with 1,145 yards last season.
+The Raiders also reportedly added offensive lineman Eric Kush, tight end Nick O'Leary and running back Rod Smith.

+Kush, 30, posted a photo displaying he had agreed to terms with the Raiders.
+The terms weren't revealed.
+Kush started seven of 16 games played for the Cleveland Browns last season.
+Overall, he has played in 49 games (19 starts) since 2013 with the Kansas City Chiefs (2013-14), then-St. Louis Rams (2015), Chicago Bears (2016-18) and Browns.

+The 27-year-old O'Leary had 53 receptions for 668 yards and four touchdowns in five NFL seasons with the Buffalo Bills (2015-17), Miami Dolphins (2018-19) and Jacksonville Jaguars (2019).
+O'Leary split last season between the Dolphins and Jaguars and had 13 receptions for 109 yards and one touchdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)